VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ---
-title: Lessons 4 - How to build and customize platform manager Web UI (Angular)
+title: Lessons 4 - How to build and customize platform manager Web UI (AngularJS)
-description: Lessons 4 - How to build and customize platform manager Web UI (Angular)
+description: Lessons 4 - How to build and customize platform manager Web UI (AngularJS)
 layout: docs
 date: 2020-01-20
 priority: 3
 ---
-# How to build and customize Platform Manager Web UI (Angular)
+# How to build and customize Platform Manager Web UI (AngularJS)

 ## Summary

 Use this guide to create Platform Manager UI for the Virto Commerce "Customer Reviews" module (created in the [Lesson 3](/lesson3.md)).
-There will be a UI created for the list and view product reviews.
+There will be a UI created for the product reviews list.

 After completing this lesson, a Platform Manager UI for the Virto Commerce "Customer Reviews" module will be created, including: